rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 <!--more-->

-In this post we'll see how to combine the streaming database [Ensign](https://rotational.io/ensign/) with the new Python library [Streamlit](https://streamlit.io) to build a customer-facing, interactive, data-intensive applications easier than ever, no Javascript or database experience required.
+In this post we'll see how to combine the streaming database [Ensign](https://rotational.io/ensign/) with the new Python library [Streamlit](https://streamlit.io) to build customer-facing, interactive, data-intensive applications easier than ever, with no Javascript or database experience required.

 Just here for the code?
-Check out this [repo](https://github.com/rotationalio/ensign-examples/blob/main/python/stock_market_trades) for the full code example!
+Check out this [repo](https://github.com/rotationalio/ensign-examples/blob/main/python/stock_market_trades) for the full example.

 ## Tools Should Let You Do What *You* Do Best

-There's a lot to learn when you decide to become a data scientist &mdash; from data ingestion to wrangling to modeling and evaluation, and a host of new tasks related to application development, such as containerization and orchestration, MLOps, and observability.
+There's a lot to learn when you decide to become a data scientist &mdash; from data ingestion to wrangling to modeling and evaluation, and a host of "data science 2.0" tasks related to application development, such as containerization and orchestration, MLOps, and observability.

 It can be overwhelming.